 October: 1.8 inches

-Total as of october 25 for 2023:
+Total for 2023:

-28.79 inches
+43.28 inches

-Total as of october 25 for 2023:
+Total for 2023:

-14.25 inches
+23.25 inches

 Summaries of yearly weather and information about the records on this web page:

 These measurments are taken in an area about 30 miles northeast of Seattle, Washington; near the foothills of the Cascade mountains.
 (Latitude 47.847996° Longitude -122.150403°) This area is forested but the measurments in "the clearing" are taken in an area approximately .35 acres with trees surrounding.
 There are also measurements taken in "the forest".
 "The forest" is an area that includes second growth fir, and hemlock trees approximately 95 years old from approximately 35 feet tall to approximately 85 feet tall and some big leaf maples about 50 feet tall.
 The container is in an area with 50% cover in the winter - the area is typical of what is found in healthy second growth forests in the Pacific Northwest.
 The containers have straight sides, flat bottoms.
-This puts the surface area to volume ratio at 1 to 1 (with the exception of the calibrated devices) in other words if an inch of water is measured inside the container, it will represent an inch of precipitation that has fallen on the ground ( Newton BBS )¹.
+This puts the surface area to volume ratio at 1 to 1 (with the exception of the calibrated devices) in other words if an inch of water is measured inside the container, it will represent an inch of precipitation that has fallen on the ground ( rain guage info )¹.

 Accuracy of measurements: plus or minus five percent of the actual rainfall; precision plus or minus .0150 inches.
 In the totals, anything over 4 places to the right of the decimal is rounded.
 Here, a trace of rain refers to the condition where rain fell, but not enough to be accurately measured. ( less than .015 inches ).
 The containers are checked in the morning, precipitation is measured and then the containers are emptied.Note: The amounts listed for each date represent the amount of rain 24 hours prior to the measurment During periods of fog the containers are not emptied until the fog lifts permanently.